-The Discharge of Effluent from the Final Discharge Point at Monitoring Program Station MEL-04 shall be directed to Meliadine Lake through the Meliadine Lake Outfall Diffuser and shall not exceed the following Effluent quality limits:
+The Discharge of Effluent from the Final Discharge Point at Monitoring Program Station MEL-14 shall be directed to Meliadine Lake through the Meliadine Lake Outfall Diffuser and shall not exceed the following Effluent quality limits:

-Metal Mining Effluent Regulations (SOR/2002-222).
+Metal and Diamond Mining Effluent Regulations (SOR/2002-222) continue to apply and may include additional parameters or different concentrations than those described above at any point in time.

-The Discharge of Effluent from the Final Discharge Point at Monitoring Program Station MEL-04 shall be demonstrated to be non-Acutely Lethal under the following test in accordance with the Schedule I of the Licence:
+The Discharge of Effluent from the Final Discharge Point at Monitoring Program Station MEL-14 shall be demonstrated to be non-Acutely Lethal

 a.
-Acute Lethality of Effluents to Rainbow Trout (as per Environment Canada’s Environmental Protection Series Biological Test Method EPS/1/RM/13 July 1990, published by the Department of the Environment, as amended in December 2000, and as may be further amended from time to time.

-The Discharge of Effluent onto land from the Fuel Storage Facility at the Itivia Site, Monitoring Program Station MEL-15, shall not exceed the following Effluent quality limits:
+The Discharge of Effluent onto land from the Fuel Storage Facility at the Itivia Site, Monitoring Program Station MEL-25, shall not exceed the following Effluent quality limits: